Your morning

 ✏️Life coaching quote of the day

-That’s about it for this Tuesday.
-Thank you for reading to the end.
-If you like what you read or don’t like it at all, let us know.
-And do pass this newsletter on to someone who might find it useful.
+That’s it for this Monday.
+If you wish, do pass this newsletter on to someone who might find it useful!

 Adios!